A unique historical journey to western Tokyo, a little different from the city center!

 Ghibli Museum, Mitaka

-It's extremely famous, so many people know about it, but not many have actually been there.
+It's very famous, so many people probably know about it, but I suspect not many have actually been there.

-This is because it requires a reservation, so you can't just happen to come across it and walk in.
+That's because it's by reservation only, so you can't just show up and walk in.
 It's a

-hugely popular museum, so this system seems to be in place to ensure a safe and comfortable experience.
+very popular museum, so it seems they've implemented this system to ensure a safe and comfortable experience for everyone.

 INFORMATION